Skip to main content

 A client (similar to the Aspire Biopharma scenario) approached us with a challenge: launch a new energy drink with 12 unique regional label variants due to different regulatory wording, with an initial test market order of just 5,000 units per variant.
 Their previous supplier quoted a separate offset run for each, with crippling plate costs making the project untenable.
 The problem was a classic custom beverage packaging minimum order quantity comparison dilemma: low volume per SKU but high complexity.

-Our Solution: We implemented a hybrid manufacturing model.
-The common carton structure—a 300gsm FDA-compliant C1S board—was run once on our Heidelberg Speedmaster at high volume (60,000 units) using offset, locking in the lowest possible material and base printing cost.
+our capabilities: We implemented a hybrid manufacturing model.
+For custom beverage packaging minimum order quantity comparison applications, this is especially relevant.
+The common carton structure—a 300gsm FDA-compliant C1S board — was run once on our Heidelberg Speedmaster at high volume (60,000 units) using offset, locking in the lowest possible material and base printing cost.
 The variable label information was then printed digitally on an HP Indigo press onto pre-cut labels, which were precision-applied to the generic cartons.
 This leveraged digital's strength in variable data with zero setup changeover between the 12 versions.

 The Outcome: Total project cost was reduced by 35% compared to the all-offset quote.
+For custom beverage packaging minimum order quantity comparison applications, this is especially relevant.
 Lead time for the 12 variants was compressed from an estimated 10 weeks to 4 weeks.
 Most importantly, the client gained flexibility; they could reorder individual regional variants in quantities as low as 1,000 units without incurring plate costs again.
 This case directly informs a strategy for 2026: decouple your static brand elements from your variable information to achieve both scale economics and go-to-market agility.

 Ready to Start Your Print Run?